seanfisk/combootcha/SETUP.md

 sudo ./combootcha --homebrew --set-default-browser
 ```

+The Homebrew installation process will also trigger the installation of some software from the Mac App Store which requires an Apple ID to be entered.
+The process is carefully designed such that a password manager will be installed *before* the Apple ID prompt.
+When prompted for the Apple ID, open the freshly-installed password manager, log in, retrieve the credentials, and enter them into the prompt.
+The program will then continue!

 #### SSH key generation

 Run `ssh-keygen` to generate a new key.
 Accept the defaults.
 Security of this will be improved in the future; see #3.